-The mediaeval Aggstein Castle is perched on a cliff 300 metres above the Danube River.
-It offers stunning views of the surrounding valleys, and an insight to life in the Middle Ages.
+The mediaeval Aggstein Castle has a dramatic appearence, perched on a cliff 300 metres above the Danube River.
+It offers stunning views of the surrounding valleys, and an great insight to life in the Middle Ages.

 First of all, the location of the castle, pearched on a rock above the Danube river, is out of this world.
-Secondly, although Aggstein Castle is only partly restored it offers you an insight to life in the Middle Ages.
-Furthermore, the fantastic views of one of the mightiest rivers in Europe, the Danube, also makes it well worth the trip up the mountain.
+Secondly, although Aggstein Castle is only partly restored it still offers you a great insight to life in the Middle Ages.
+That and the fantastic views of one of the mightiest rivers in Europe, makes it well worth the trip up the mountain.
 Most parts of the castle are open to visitors.
 Wooden stairs and walkways make the unrestored parts safe to explore.
 Even if you do not have the slightest interest in mediaeval history or architecture, we do highly recommend visiting Aggstein Castle.
 Exploring the ruins while taking in the stunning views, might be more fun than you think.

 Life at the castle

-Everywhere, there are some hints of the life in the Middle Ages to be seen all around the castle.
-We loved the still existing and restored rooms such as the Great Hall and the Chapel, give you a hint how the castle was lavishly decorated in its heydays.
+There are some hints of the life in the Middle Ages to be seen all around the castle.
+We loved the still existing and restored rooms such as the Great Hall and the Chapel.
+Especially, the Great Hall gives you a hint of how lavishly the castle was decorated in its heydays.
 Use your imagination and put yourself in a shining knights armour while touring the castle.
-Moreover, we found it rather amusing to sit in at a couple of mediaeval restrooms (loos with views) in the outer walls.
-What may seem as rudimentary interior actually was rare in those days, and mostly only available to nobility.
-For kids the castle museum will defenitly spur their imagination, with its mix of history and fairy tale exhibition.
-They have also made some models to show the development of the Aggstein castle over the 800 years of it existence.
+Moreover, we found it rather amusing to sit in at a couple of mediaeval restrooms (loos with views), conveniently built into the outer walls.
+Nonetheless, what may seem as a rudimentary fascility today actually was rare in those days, and mostly only available to nobility.
+For kids the castle museum will defenitly spur their imagination, with its mix of history and fairy tale exhibitions.
+Moreover, we also found the models that showed the development of the Aggstein castle over the 800 years, interesting.